Save the Sitar

 Check Out Our Latest Posts

-Save the Sitar is a website dedicated to preserving Pakisan’s classical music.
-Join our growing community to help further our cause.
+Save the Sitar is a website dedicated to promoting and preserving Pakistan’s classical music.
+Join our growing community to help further our cause!

 Follow Save the Sitar!